YuanyueLiLab/LabWebsite/content/_index.md

     content:
       slides:
       - title: 👋 Welcome to the Li Lab
-        content: Take a look at what we're working on...
+        content: We are a lab focused on metabolomics, AI, and big data.
         align: center
         background:
           image: